 2) Make sure the Bluetooth button is enabled.

-3) You can re-enable Bluetooth on PC by turning off Bluetooth then enable it later.
+3) You can re-enable Bluetooth on your PC by turning off Bluetooth and then enabling it later.
 Then check if your device can work on your PC.
 It may work for some users.

-If you’re sure your device supports Bluetooth and was already paired with your PC, moving to the next method to get it working.
+If you’re sure your device supports Bluetooth and was already paired with your PC, move to the next method to get it working.